 The monastery of Agios Nikolaos (Saint Nicholas) is located just off the beautiful canyon Gafaris (or Rouvas), about 48km southwest of Heraklion and 3km north of Zaros village.
 It is situated at the point where in 1994 a great fire burnt much of the beautiful pine forest of the gorge.

 Vrontissi monastery is located 49km southwest of Heraklion, near Vorizia Gorge, between the villages of Zaros and Vorizia.
-The area has panoramic views to Vorizia village and the plain of Messara.
+The area has panoramic views of Vorizia village and the plain of Messara.
 The monastery is dedicated to Saint Anthony and is one of the oldest monasteries in Crete.

 Paliamas Olive Tree has been declared monumental by the Association of Cretan Olive Municipalities due to its relief trunk and size.
 This olive tree dates back to the Sub-Minoan First Geometric period, produces big olives and it’s got a big cavity in its trunk, where three people can fit in.
 Its perimeter at its foot measures 20.40 meters and at a height of 80 cm from the ground it measures 10.50 meters.